danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 These are all examples of Dependency Injection in object-oriented programming.

 ## Okay, but, *why would I use this pattern?* What are we getting out of it?
-Dependency Injection has quite a few benefits when applied throughout a codebase, but testing will probably be the main one you see.
+Dependency Injection has quite a few benefits when applied throughout a codebase, but testing is one of the most talked about especially with discussion around Dagger.

-***Note: From this point forward I'll shorthand Dependency Injection with "DI"***
+***Note: From this point forward I will shorthand Dependency Injection with "DI".***

 ### Testing
 Using DI consistently helps us write testable code.
 Suppose you have the following class and interface: